APL (programming language): APL2

 Starting in the early 1980s, IBM APL development, under the leadership of Jim Brown, implemented a new version of the APL language that contained as its primary enhancement the concept of nested arrays, where an array can contain other arrays, and new language features which facilitated integrating nested arrays into program workflow.
 Ken Iverson, no longer in control of the development of the APL language, left IBM and joined I. P. Sharp Associates, where one of his major contributions was directing the evolution of Sharp APL to be more in accord with his vision.
 APL2 was first released for CMS and TSO in 1984.
 The APL2 Workstation edition (Windows, OS/2, AIX, Linux, and Solaris) followed later.

 As other vendors were busy developing APL interpreters for new hardware, notably Unix-based microcomputers, APL2 was almost always the standard chosen for new APL interpreter developments.
-Even today, most APL vendors or their users cite APL2 compatibility, as a selling point for those products.
+Even today, most APL vendors or their users cite APL2 compatibility as a selling point for those products.
 IBM cites its use for problem solving, system design, prototyping, engineering and scientific computations, expert systems, for teaching mathematics and other subjects, visualization and database access.

 Modern implementations

-Various implementations of APL by APLX, Dyalog, et al., include extensions for object-oriented programming, support for .NET Framework, XML-array conversion primitives, graphing, operating system interfaces, and lambda calculus expressions.
-Freeware versions include GNU APL for Linux and NARS2000 for Windows (which runs on Linux under Wine).
+Various implementations of APL by APLX, Dyalog, et al., include extensions for object-oriented programming, support for .NET, XML-array conversion primitives, graphing, operating system interfaces, and lambda calculus expressions.
+Freeware versions include GNU APL for Linux and NARS2000 for Windows (which also runs on Linux under Wine).
 Both of these are fairly complete versions of APL2 with various language extensions.